Death Does Not Stop a Corporation or LLC

 Besides taxes and liabilities, there is another good reason to incorporate a sole proprietorship: what happens when you die.

 There are often several good reasons to incorporate a business that is a “sole proprietorship” (one man or woman doing business or offering professional services).
 In addition to shielding against some liabilities and saving taxes in a few cases, there are lots of good reasons when one considers the possible death of that person.
-Even a sole shareholder corporation or limited liability company (LLC) can set up the paperwork to have officers or directors named, to step forward and legally manage the business even after the “heart of the business” dies.
+Even a sole shareholder corporation or limited liability company (LLC) can set up the paperwork to have officers or directors named to step forward and legally manage the business in the event that the “heart of the business” dies.

-Any time the survivors can do that without the costs and delays, and possible adverse rulings, of a probate judge, they are sure to be better for it.
+Any time the survivors can do that without the costs, delays, and possible adverse rulings of a probate judge, they are sure to be better for it.